CozzyBro2/CallScheduler/README.md

 ```lua
 Scheduler.Add(2, ImportantFunction, Important, StillImportant)
 ```
-*small performance footnote here, the top method means that idiomatic method calls can be done, e.g: `SomeClass:Method(..)` which [luaU incorporates optimizations for](https://luau-lang.org/performance#fast-method-calls).
+*small performance footnote here, the top method means that idiomatic method calls can be done, e.g: `SomeClass:Method(..)` which [LuaU incorporates optimizations for](https://luau-lang.org/performance#fast-method-calls).
 Compared to the bottom method which is less explicit, so in rare cases you could be trading some performance for small amount of readability (saving construction of function literal)*

 This allows for slightly smaller code, which is often desirable for readability.